Shivani-Pathak/Few-shot-Learning/README.md

 # Few-shot-Learning

-It is introduction to few shot Learning and help you understant how it works.
+It is introduction to Few shot Learning and help you understand how it works.